 Is best to measure flour in grams, so let’s assume you’re starting with 500g.

-From these numbers, we know that the flour currently contains: 500g x 10% = 50g of protein.
+These numbers show that the flour currently contains: 500g x 10% = 50g of protein.

 However, your desired protein content is 500g x 12% = 60g of protein.